projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 untrusted parameters and registers from guest VM, for example, MSR write VMEXIT, APIC VMEXIT.

-Again, care must be taken by hypervisor to avoid security issue when handling those special VMEXIT.
+Sanity checks are performed by hypervisor to avoid security issue when handling those special VMEXIT.

 Guest Instruction Emulation